evelynkyl/evelynkyl/README.md

 🔭 Working on

 Many things!
-Either for my own curiousity or to create tools that will help others in different aspects.
+Either for my own curiosity or to create tools that will help others in different aspects.
 Mostly working on models and tools in NLP, neural search, QA, and generative models.

 🤝 Collaboration